Are you currently accepting new patients?

 What is your cancellation policy?

 Due to the extensive time commitment for each patient, late cancellations and missed appointments affect accessibility for other patients negatively.
-In the event that you must cancel or change your appointment, please contact us, at (203) 254-9957, 48 hours in advance of the appointment.
-Cancellations or no-shows that occur within 48 hours will incur a cancellation fee of $75.
+In the event that you must cancel or change your appointment, please contact us, at (203) 254-9957, at least 2 business days in advance of the appointment.
+Cancellations or no-shows that occur in 2 business days or less will be charged 100% of the missed visit fee.
 For Monday appointments, please contact us by Friday at 12pm.

 What services do you provide and modalities do you offer?